-\end{widetext} Here, we note that, by definition, the class of guiding-center functionals is restricted by the condition that the functional derivative $\delta{\cal F}/\delta F_{\rm gc} \equiv \langle \delta{\cal F}/\delta F_{\rm gc}\rangle$ is gyroangle-independent.
-In a recent paper \cite{Brizard_gcVM_proof}, it was shown that the guiding-center Vlasov-Maxwell bracket \eqref{eq:gcVM_bracket} satisfies the Jacobi property \eqref{eq:Jac_MV}, which is inherited from the Jacobi property for the guiding-center Poisson bracket \eqref{eq:PB_gc}.
+Here, we note that, since the class of guiding-center functionals is restricted by the condition that the functional derivative $\delta{\cal F}/\delta F_{\rm gc} \equiv \langle \delta{\cal F}/\delta F_{\rm gc}\rangle$ is gyroangle-independent, we may replace the guiding-center Poisson bracket \eqref{eq:PB_gc} with the reduced guiding-center Poisson bracket \eqref{eq:PB_rgc} without any consequences.
+In a recent paper \cite{Brizard_gcVM_proof}, it was shown that the guiding-center Vlasov-Maxwell bracket \eqref{eq:gcVM_bracket} satisfies the Jacobi property \eqref{eq:Jacobi_MV}, which is inherited from the Jacobi property \eqref{eq:Jac_rgc} for the guiding-center Poisson bracket \eqref{eq:PB_gc}.